Welcome

 Key Term: Quantum Meruit

-A claim for the reasonable value of services or goods provided, typically used when a contract is unenforceable or has been breached.
+A claim for the reasonable value of services or goods provided, typically used when a contract is unenforceable or has been breached, measured by market value rather than the contract price.

 General Rule